liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 then we have to update the dependencies running `php composer.phar update`

-There's a lot to say about the functional test we are going to test that when the `api_1_get_page` is called, it should return a response with `200`, the type of the content should be `json` ...
+There's a lot to say about the functional test, we are going to test that when the `api_1_get_page` is called, it should return a response with `200`, the type of the content should be `json`.

 The `liip/functional-test-bundle` helps us to handle the fixtures data to the persistence layer before each test.